 The final traits of fascism are heavy propaganda, a rejection of globalization and attainment of autarky, a mixture of philosophies and ideas from the left and right into its ideology and, perhaps it’s most extreme far-right trait, the aim to have a group of superior people dominate society and purge inferior humans.

 Tying it all together, the very name of “fascism” is probably what symbolizes this ideology the best.
 The word is rooted in the Latin word fasces, which were bundles of rods usually tied around an axe with the blade sticking out.
 Fasces were issued to Roman magistrates and symbolized power.
-And in a way, that’s what fascism is — a people inescapably tied to a single cause, vesting absolute power and the decision of life and death in a leader’s personal agenda.
+And in a way, that’s what fascism is: a people inescapably tied to a single cause, vesting absolute power and the decision of life and death in a leader’s personal agenda — whether willingly or by force.

 How does fascism emerge?

 The first truly fascist party emerged in Italy in the 1920s.
 To give you some context, at the conclusion of the World War I Italy lost an estimated 400,000 soldiers, and almost four million of the country’s men were wounded, captured, or suffered disease and disability after the conflict in the army alone — in a country of 37 million people at the time.
-It’s a huge number.
+That’s over 10% of the whole population.
+It’s a huge ratio.

 For all their hardship and loss, the Italians also felt they were cheated out of the war promises the Entente (basically the allies in WWI) made.
 Initially allying with Germany and Austro-Hungary to defend against French expansion in Tunisia, one of their African colonies, the Italians secretly agreed to join the Entente in the London Pact — on the condition that they are given back north-eastern Italy from the Austrians.
-After the treaty was signed, however, UK diplomats figured that they don’t actually have any beef with the Austrians so long story short, Italy didn’t get what it was promised following the Treaty of Versailles.
+After the treaty was signed, however, UK diplomats figured that they didn’t actually have any beef with the Austrians.
+Long story short, Italy didn’t get what it was promised when the Treaty of Versailles, which ended WWI, was signed.

 And it may well be this charter that took fascism, in the public’s opinion, from one of many possibilities to a solution.
 As always, there was still internal resistance, but for many people disillusioned with Italy’s current government, angry about what they perceived as unfairness by external powers, and willing to see Italy’s sacrifices properly repaid, this new political idea actually delivered — it managed, with 2,000 or so armed men, to capture a city that the previous government couldn’t bring back with a whole war.